MOONLABIISERB/marl-ecs-course/Assignment_3/Fixed/Readme.md

         It interacts with Fixed_env.py to execute agent actions and gather feedback.

     Visual_fix.py:
         This file contains the visualization logic.
 It uses matplotlib to display the environment with agents, goals, and walls.
-The plot is saved in the plots/ directory.
+The plot is saved in same folder.

 ## Libraries Required